Collaborative causal inference on distributed data: Preliminaries

 \section{Preliminaries}

-In this section, we present a preliminary preparation to our method.
+In this section, we present preliminary information that are needed for our method.
 We begin with a description of treatment effects and propensity scores in Section \ref{sec:preliminaries_teps}.
 Next, we present the data distribution settings in Section \ref{sec:preliminaries_dist}.